 Becoming a nurse preceptor is about more than just getting a degree and gaining work experience.
 It’s also about leading, coaching, and inspiring others.
 People skills are important.
 Make sure yours are up to the challenge if you want to become a good preceptor in nursing.

 How to Become a Nurse Preceptor

 You enjoy being a mentor and an evaluator.
 You like giving feedback and think you could make an impact on new nurses.
 Adding nurse preceptor to your current nursing duties may be a good choice for you, but where do you begin?
 Becoming a nurse preceptor requires a foundational background in nursing.
-This means you will need not only a bachelor’s degree in nursing, but also a master’s degree and at least a year of work experience in a clinical setting.
+This means you will need not only a bachelor’s degree in nursing, but also a Master of Science in Nursing (MSN degree) and at least a year of work experience in a clinical setting.